Offer your employees next day counselling sessions with Spill

 The benefits of workplace counselling for employers

-With a team that’s mentally cared for, your business will also benefit.
 Here’s why employers should invest in workplace counselling.

 There are three areas that cost your company money when it comes to mental health: presenteeism (when someone shows up at work everyday but is unable to do their job properly), time off, and turnover.
 Together, they cost a company an average of £1,529 per employee, per year.
 Instead, spend some of that money on workplace counselling: you can expect a return on investment of £7 for every £1 invested in mental health support.

-It’s said that happy employees are, on average, 13% more productive.
+Happy employees are, on average, 13% more productive.
 Employee counselling can help your team deal with their mental stressors, which in turn enables them to do their work well.
 And when people do good work, they feel motivated, engaged, and satisfied.

-The average time taken off work by someone due to mental health is 18 days.
-On top of that, 61% of UK employees who left a job in the last year or plan to leave in the next 12 months cite poor mental health as a factor.
+61% of UK employees who left a job in the last year or plan to leave in the next 12 months cite poor mental health as a leading factor.
 For an employee in emotional pain, work is often a major contributor and as a result, the first casualty.
-But with workplace counselling in place, you can help your team safely navigate life’s more challenging moments.
+Workplace counselling helps employers to retain (and protect) valuable talent by providing a safe space for employees to navigate challenging moments, develop coping strategies and build emotional resilience.

 By offering employee counselling, you’re sending a very clear message to your team: you value them, you care for them, and you want to support them.
 And with 81% of people saying they’ll look for workplaces that support mental health in their future job search, you’ll stand out from the competition, too: when people feel secure and looked after, they’re more likely to enjoy their work and stick around.